portworx/px-docs/cli-reference.md

 OPTIONS:
-   --shared                             make this a globally shared namespace volume --secure                             encrypt this volume using AES-256 --secret_key value                   secret_key to use to fetch secret_data for the PBKDF2 function --use_cluster_secret                 Use cluster wide secret key to fetch secret_data --label pairs, -l pairs              list of comma-separated name=value pairs --size value, -s value               volume size in GB (default: 1) --fs value                           filesystem to be laid out: none|xfs|ext4 (default: "ext4")
+   --shared                             make this a globally shared namespace volume --label pairs, -l pairs              list of comma-separated name=value pairs --size value, -s value               volume size in GB (default: 1) --fs value                           filesystem to be laid out: none|xfs|ext4 (default: "ext4")